Code of Ethics

-A Member will maintain a disciplined ministry in such ways as keeping hours for prayer and devotion, endeavoring to maintain wholesome family relationships and/or relationships with significant others, regularly engaging in educational experiences for professional growth and development, and renewing one's ministry through recreation and vacation.
-All of which promote wholeness.
+- A Member maintains an integrated ministry that balances time for prayer and devotion, healthy family relationships, engagement in educational experiences for professional development, and recreation and vacation, all of which promote wholeness.

-A Member will not use knowledge, position or professional association to secure unfair personal advantage, knowingly permit his or her services to be used by others for purposes inconsistent with his or her ethical standards, or use affiliation with the Academy of Parish Clergy for purposes that are not consonant with the stated purposes of the Academy.
+- A Member will not use knowledge, position or professional association to secure unfair personal advantage, personal favors or discounts, knowingly permit her or his services to be used by others for purposes inconsistent with his or her ethical standards, or use affiliation with the Academy of Parish Clergy for purposes that are not consonant with the stated purposes of the Academy.

-A member will maintain good standing in his or her faith group.
+- A member maintains good standing in her or his faith group.

-A member will deal honorably with the record of his or her predecessors and successors in ministry.
-A member will use discretion when relating to a former place of ministry.
+- A member deals honorably with the record of his or her predecessors and successors in ministry.
+A member uses discretion when relating to a former place of ministry.

-A member will show respect for the traditions and practices of the faith group out of which he or she has been called to serve.
-Out of respect for this tradition, the Member will challenge those current practices of which he or she is aware which are not in keeping with the highest standards of religious practice.
+- A member shows respect for the traditions and practices of the faith group out of which he or she has been called to serve.
+With respect for one’s tradition, the Member challenges those current practices of which he or she is aware which are not in keeping with the highest standards of religious practice.

-A member will give encouragement only to those movements, agencies, practices and products which have been thoroughly investigated and receive his or her full personal approval.
+- A member gives encouragement only to those movements, agencies, practices and products which have been thoroughly investigated and receive his or her full personal approval.

-A member will maintain all relationships on a professional basis, refraining from disparagement and avoiding emotional, sexual or any other form of exploitation.
+- A member respects the integrity and protects the welfare and reputation of colleagues, refraining from disparagement and avoiding emotional, sexual or any other form of exploitation.

-A member will strive to challenge prejudicial discrimination on the basis of sex, race, age, disability, marital status, or on any other unfair basis.
+- A member strives to challenge prejudicial discrimination on the basis of gender, race, culture, age, ability, marital status, sexual orientation or on any other unjust bias.

-A member will not engage in plagiarism but will give due recognition to the sources from which material is derived.
+- A member gives due recognition to the sources from which material is derived, scrupulously avoiding plagiarism.

 Relationship with the Community-At-Large

-A Member will seek to cooperate with other members of the community-at-large who are committed to the welfare of the community as a whole, being aware that styles of ministry may vary according to particular community issues and needs.
+- A Member cooperates with other members of the community-at-large who are committed to the welfare of the community as a whole, being aware that styles of ministry may vary according to particular community issues and needs.

-A Member will comply with the professional standards of the organizations to which the Member belongs, and with other state, community and institutional requirements which are commensurate with the Member's area of ministry as long as those requirements do not violate a Member's strongly-held moral and ethical standards.
+- A Member complies with the professional standards of the organizations to which the Member belongs, and with other state, community and institutional requirements which correspond with the Member’s area of ministry, as long as those requirements do not violate a Member’s strongly-held moral and ethical standards.

-A Member will guide all actions to reflect the principle that service is primary and remuneration is secondary to the practice of professional ministry
+- A Member guides all actions to reflect the principle that service is primary and remuneration is secondary to the practice of professional ministry

-A Member will engage in, and encourage, sound fiscal practices, maintain accurate financial records, and protect the integrity of funds entrusted to his or her care.
+- A Member engages in sound and open personal and corporate fiscal practices, maintains accurate financial records, and protects the integrity of funds entrusted to his or her care.

-A Member will uphold the principles and the practice of adequate compensation for all members of his or her profession.
+- A Member upholds the principles and the practice of adequate compensation for all members of his or her profession.

-A Member will use his or her own personal discretion in accepting or refusing remuneration or honoraria for professional services rendered.
-A Member will give thoughtful consideration to his or her own understanding of the value of ministry and the value placed on it by those who come to him or her for professional service.
+- A Member uses his or her own personal discretion in accepting or refusing remuneration or honoraria for professional services rendered.
+A Member gives thoughtful consideration to his or her own understanding of the value of ministry and the value placed on it by those who come to him or her for professional service.

-A Member will show due respect for the property which is entrusted to his or her care which is used to aid in the practice of ministry.
+- A Member shows due respect for the property entrusted to his or her care, which is used to aid in the practice of ministry.

 Relationship with Persons Served

-A Member will respect the integrity and uphold the welfare of those served.
-A Member will maintain those relationships on a professional basis, avoiding emotional, sexual or any other form of exploitation.
+- A Member will respect the integrity and uphold the welfare of those served.
+A Member maintains relationships on a professional basis, avoiding emotional, sexual or any other form of exploitation.

-A Member will respect the religious convictions of those served and will deal with persons with respect and sensitivity in regard to their religious beliefs.
+- A Member respects the religious convictions of those served and shows respect and sensitivity in regard to their beliefs.